ain-soph/autovul/README.md

 ## Software Dependencies
 You need to install `python==3.9, pytorch==1.9.x, torchvision==0.10.x` manually.

-ART (IBM) required for extraction attack and membership attack.
+ART (IBM) is required for extraction attack and membership attack.
 `pip install adversarial-robustness-toolbox`

 ## Data set
-CIFAR10, CIFAR100 and ImageNet32.
+We use CIFAR10, CIFAR100 and ImageNet32 datasets.
 Use `--download` flag to download them automatically at first running.
 ImageNet32 requires manual set-up at their [website](https://image-net.org/download-images.php) due to legality.
 ## Models
-ResNet and other model pretrained weights are available with `--official` flag to download them automatically at first running.
+ResNet and other model pretrained weights are available with `--official` flag to download automatically at first running.
 ## Installation
 * [**GitHub**](https://github.com/ain-soph/autovul)
 * [**PYPI**](https://pypi.org/project/autovul/)